How to Manage Unions When Operating in Both "Right to Work" and "Non-Right to Work" States

 By way of example, although the NLRA prohibits employers and a union from negotiating collective bargaining agreements (CBA) that require employees to be union members before becoming employed (known as a "closed shop"), it also permits them to negotiate a provision, known as a "union security clause."
 This provision requires employees to either join the union after they become employed, or in the alternative, pay fees analogous to union dues (known as a "union shop").
 Union security clauses usually contain "check-off" provisions which require employers to deduct union dues from the paychecks of their employees and submit them to the union.

 Despite the above, however, the NLRA does permit states to prohibit employers and unions from negotiating or enforcing union security clauses.
 Those states that have made it illegal for an employer and union to enter into a CBA that requires employees, as a condition of employment, to either become a member of a union or otherwise provide financial support to a union, are known as "right to work" states.
-Currently, there are 25 states that have are "right to work" laws: Alabama, Arizona, Arkansas, Kansas, Florida, Georgia, Idaho, Indiana, Iowa, Louisiana, Michigan, Mississippi, Nebraska, Nevada, North Carolina, North Dakota, Oklahoma, South Carolina, South Dakota, Tennessee, Texas, Utah, Virginia, Wisconsin and Wyoming.
+Currently, there are 28 states that have are "right to work" laws: Alabama, Arizona, Arkansas, Kansas, Florida, Georgia, Idaho, Indiana, Iowa, Kentucky, Louisiana, Michigan, Mississippi, Missouri, Nebraska, Nevada, North Carolina, North Dakota, Oklahoma, South Carolina, South Dakota, Tennessee, Texas, Utah, Virginia, West Virginia, Wisconsin and Wyoming.
 Note that on July 1, 2016, West Virginia's "right to work" law became effective.
 However, a court recently granted a preliminary injunction and temporarily suspended the new law.
+In addition, Missouri's "right to work" law becomes effective on August 28, 2017.

 Note that there may be cases where an employee lives in one state and works in another.
 In those instances, the labor and employment law of the state in which the employee works generally controls.
 Thus, for example, if an employee lives in a "right to work" state but works in a "non-right to work" state, the employee will be required to join or financially support a union pursuant to a CBA that contains a union security clause.